FAQ

 Some institutions have requested that access be restricted to specific users and in this situation you will be instructed to email a nominated contact to request access the first time you try to access JUSP.

-If your institution does not use Shibboleth, OpenAthens or the UKAMF, we can provide you will an alternative login and you can login via the Non-UK Federation route.
+If your institution does not use Shibboleth, OpenAthens or the UKAMF, we can provide you with an alternative login and you can login via the Non-UK Federation route.

-If your institution is not yet participating in JUSP you can find more information about how to join here: https://jusp.jisc.ac.uk/join/uk-academic-libraries/
+If your institution is not yet participating in JUSP you can find relevant information on our library joining page.

 What usage data does JUSP hold?

-JUSP contains COUNTER-compliant usage data from participating publishers and suppliers which are presented to libraries in a range of reports and visualisations through a single gateway.
+JUSP contains COUNTER-compliant usage data from participating publishers and suppliers.
+These are presented to libraries in a range of reports through a single gateway.

-You can see which reports and suppliers are available for your institution from the portal home page after logging in.
+You can see which reports, months, and suppliers are available for your institution from the portal home page after logging in.

 How do I exclude backfile/archive and open access usage?

-When viewing Release 5 reports, open access usage is excluded by default from the title standard views for journal and book usage (namely TR_B1, TR_J1 and TR_J4).
-Journal backfile or archive usage can be excluded using publication year information in the TR_J4: Journal Requests by YOP (Excluding OA_Gold).
+When viewing COUNTER Release 5.1 and 5 reports, open access usage is excluded by default from the title standard views for journal and book usage (namely TR_B1, TR_J1 and TR_J4).
+Journal backfile or archive usage can be excluded using publication year information in the TR_J4: Journal Requests by YOP (Controlled) for Release 5.1 (TR_J4: Journal Requests by YOP (Excluding OA_Gold) for Release 5) or TR: Filter Title Master Report.

 Can I compare my institution's usage with that of another?

-If your institution is a member of a consortium with a data sharing agreement (such as SHEDL or WHEEL) additional reports are available to your institution.
+For COUNTER Release 5, if your institution is a member of a consortium with a data sharing agreement (such as SHEDL) additional reports are available to your institution that allow comparison.

 It is not possible to compare your usage with a specific institution.